Core Natural Resources, Inc. Dividends

 More About Core Natural Resources, Inc.

 Core Natural Resources, Inc., together with its subsidiaries, produces, sells, and exports metallurgical and thermal coals in the United States and internationally.
-It operates through two segments, Pennsylvania Mining Complex (PAMC) and CONSOL Marine Terminal.
-The PAMC segment engages in the mining, preparing, and marketing of bituminous coal to power generators, industrial end-users, and metallurgical end-users.
-The CONSOL Marine Terminal segment provides coal export terminal services through the Port of Baltimore.
+It operates through the High CV Thermal; Metallurgical; Powder River Basin (PRB); and Core Marine Terminal segments.
+The High CV Thermal segment consists of Pennsylvania Mining Complex and the West Elk mine located in Colorado.
+The Metallurgical segment consists of Leer, Leer South, Beckley, Mountain Laurel, and Itmann coal mines in West Virginia.
+The PRB segment consists of Black Thunder and Coal Creek surface mining complexes located in Wyoming.
+The Core Marine Terminal segment consists of coal export terminal operations in the Port of Baltimore.
 The company was formerly known as CONSOL Energy Inc. and changed its name to Core Natural Resources, Inc. in January 2025.
 Core Natural Resources, Inc. was founded in 1864 and is headquartered in Canonsburg, Pennsylvania.

 Owning Core Natural Resources, Inc. Stock on the Dividend Date